Being young in Europe today - digital world

 - Youth in the digital world (yth_isoc)

-- ICT usage in households and by individuals (ESMS metadata file — isoc_bde15c)
+- ICT usage in households and by individuals (isoc_i) (ESMS metadata file — isoc_i)

 - European Commission Communication (COM(2010) 245 final), of 19 May 2010 on a Digital Agenda for Europe

-- European Commission Communication (COM(2012) 196 final), of 2 May 2012 on a European strategy for a better internet for children
+- Opinion of the European Economic and Social Committee (COM(2012) 196 final), of 2 May 2012 on a European Strategy for a Better Internet for Children

-- Note that digital skills are measured by looking at certain activities carried out prior to the survey, and are not directly tested or observed through the survey.
+- Note that digital skills are measured by self-reporting of certain activities carried out during a period of time prior to the survey, and are not directly tested or observed through the survey.